-One of the unique things about Southern California is the quick and easy access to the coastal islands ranging from Catalina to the Channel Islands National Park.
+One of the unique things about Southern California is the quick and easy access you have to coastal islands ranging from Catalina to Channel Islands National Park.
 You can make a day trip out of visiting these, and doing so will give you insight into a culture and lifestyle that is similar yet different from the rest of Southern California.
-If you are heading to Catalina though here are my recommendations for how to spend a day trip on the island, specifically in the town of Avalon.
+If you are heading to Catalina though, here are my recommendations for how to spend a day on the island, specifically in the town of Avalon.

 Here is a video I made of a day trip to Catalina in June 2019.

 The two main areas to catch the Catalina Express are Dana Point and Long Beach.
 Both are great, but I usually use the Long Beach one as it is a little closer to the island, and it is fun to go out of the harbor past the Queen Mary.
 I don’t have a ton of recommendations on what to do on the boat, but you can get snacks and drinks, and the hour trip goes pretty fast.
 Also, I recommend booking your tickets for the ferry in advance as they sell out fast in the summer.

 After getting off the boat, proceed to the small town strip and grab a trolley or bus up to the Wrigley Memorial & Botanic Garden for 2 dollars.
 They pick up only once an hour at each stop, so make sure to be ready to board as this is a great thing to do first.